 |---|---|---|

-| Habitat Protection | Prevents species decline | Maintains biodiversity |
+| Habitat Protection | Prevents species decline along the wildlife corridor | Maintains regional biodiversity |

-| Water Resource Care | Ensures clean watersheds | Supports local agriculture |
+| Water Resource Care | Protects clean watersheds for the Salinas Valley | Benefits downstream agriculture and communities |

-| Carbon Sequestration | Mitigates climate change | Improves air quality |
+| Carbon Sequestration | Preserves intact oak woodland ecosystems | Mitigates climate change, improves air quality |

-| Public Access | Encourages nature education | Promotes outdoor recreation |
+| Public Access and Education | Encourages nature-based learning | Free recreation for underserved communities |

 Real Estate Portfolio Analysis: Beyond the Woodside Estate